-A Two-year Review for V. F. Thomas Co.
+A Three-year Review for V. F. Thomas Co.

 On 13 February 2011, I retired and began to use my time to work on a variety of projects that I hoped would be of benefit.
-After one year and now after two, I have taken time to evaluate the progress of each project and what I have perceived to be its importance.
+After the completion of each year since retirement, I have taken time to evaluate the progress of each project and what I have perceived to be its importance.
 Below is a list of projects, with notes on the status of each one.

 Because some of the projects tend to be somewhat seasonal in nature (e.g., observing and photographing wildflowers of Mount Desert Island), their web pages may not show much change for several months at a time.
 Therefore, I post the date of the most recent addition of material near the top of each page, with the exception of the relatively unchanging home pages of some of the projects.